Read time: 10 minutes

 Interestingly, reducing chronic inflammation may be an indirect way of reducing 5-alpha reductase.
 This is because reducing inflammation doesn’t directly inhibit 5-alpha reductase, but rather, inhibits the inflammation that signals 5-alpha reductase to arrive in certain tissues (like our scalp skin and prostates).

 There are hundreds of ways to reduce chronic inflammation.
-But they all boil down to two main methods: we can either 1) take away whatever’s causing the inflammation in the first place, or 2) stop the signaling proteins that tell our bodies to send inflammatory cells to injury sites.
+But most boil down to two methods: we can either 1) take away whatever’s causing the inflammation in the first place, or 2) stop the signaling proteins that tell our bodies to send inflammatory cells to injury sites.

 In the case of pattern hair loss, we don’t really know what causes chronic inflammation in our scalps.
-It could be scalp muscular tension, protruded bone growth, skin tightening… the list goes on.
+It could be scalp muscular tension, protruded bone growth, skin tightening, the arrival of DHT to genetically sensitive hair follicles, an inflammatory marker induced by DHT… the list goes on.
 But since we don’t know the cause, we’re more or less stuck with that second inflammation-reducing option: muting signaling proteins that channel inflammatory cells to injured tissues.

 - #1: Pumpkin Seed Oil